 Type: 2-channel party-line, unbalanced (common on pin 1, DC modulated with channel 1 audio on pin 2, channel 2 audio on pin 3)

-Compatibility: single- and dual-channel intercom system and user devices from vendors such as RTS® and Clear-Com®
+Compatibility: single- and dual-channel intercom circuits and user devices from vendors such as RTS® and Clear-Com®

 Nominal Audio Level: –10 dBu